Transport in Cyprus: Public Transportation

 Nicosia's residents rely on private cars to go around the city.
 With more than 658 automobiles per 1,000 people, Cyprus has one of the highest car ownership rates in the world and the country uses very little public transportation.
-Only 3% of journeys in the Greater Nicosia urban region are made by public transportation.
-Cycling is considerably less common at 2%.
-The government of Cyprus and authorities of Nicosia have developed a public transportation plan to ensure access to more areas and provide more options, apart from private cars.
+In a June 2022 assessment, the European Investment Bank described low public transport use in Nicosia and recommended improving bus services before investing in tram infrastructure.
+In December 2025, Nicosia Municipality published proposals arising from a joint workshop with the Cyprus Scientific and Technical Chamber, including strengthening public transport and creating new transport hubs.

 Public Transportation Companies

 In Cyprus, public transportation by bus is run by different companies based on the district.